-Invokana heart attacks happen after a chain reaction causes your blood to clot.
-Invokana is an SGLT2 inhibitor, which means that it stops your kidneys from absorbing sugar.
-The extra glucose gets pushed out of the body through the urine, making your diabetes easier to handle—at least theoretically.
+Once your blood clots, it can cause a chain reaction leading to an Invokana heart attack.
+Invokana is an SGLT2 inhibitor drug, which prevents your kidneys from absorbing sugar.
+The extra glucose gets eliminated through urine, making your diabetes easier to handle—at least theoretically.

 Too Much Glucose

-Invokana helps people with type II diabetes to not absorb so much sugar.
-“SGLT2” stands for “sodium glucose co-transporter,” and the 2 represents the particular transporter involved in glucose reabsorption in the kidney.
-It’s an easy solution to a difficult problem for many people with type II diabetes.
-But after the fanfare is over and patients have been taking Invokana regularly, one particular problem appears again and again:
+Invokana helps people with type 2 diabetes absorb less sugar.
+“SGLT2” stands for “sodium glucose co-transporter,” and the 2 represents the particular transporter that causes kidney glucose reabsorption.
+It’s an easy solution to a difficult problem for many people with type 2 diabetes.
+But after taking Invokana regularly, one problem still keeps happening:

 There’s still too much glucose.

-Stopping the glucose from being absorbed into the kidneys does not make the glucose dissipate.
-It has to go somewhere, and the body pushes it out through the urine.
-That works very well until there’s too much glucose in the urine.
+Stopping glucose absorption in the kidneys doesn’t make that sugar dissipate.
+It has to go somewhere, and the body pushes it out through urine.
+That works well until there’s too much glucose in your urine.

 Urine Draws Nutrients from the Blood

-Every person who has ever sucked on a lollipop knows the feeling when the lips or the inner cheek puckers from too much sugar.
-You have to lick your lips or massage the spot inside your mouth to get the sugar to dissolve and stop drawing in the skin.
-That’s exactly what sugar is doing to the bladder.
-But the bladder does not have saliva glands to add more moisture to the sugar to get it to loosen up.
-Another memory from most people’s childhood is putting too much sugar in a cup.
-It doesn’t dissolve well if there’s not enough water, and the mixture becomes like sludge.
+Every person who’s sucked a lollipop knows when your inner cheek puckers from too much sugar.
+You have to lick your lips or massage the spot inside your mouth to get the sugar to dissolve.
+That’s exactly what sugar does to your bladder.
+However, your bladder doesn’t have saliva glands to help dissolve excess sugar.
+Add too much sugar into water, and the mixture becomes like sludge.

-The bladder has to pull nutrients and liquid from the blood in order to dissolve the extra glucose sitting in the blood.
+The bladder has to pull nutrients and liquid from your blood in order to dissolve extra glucose.

 The Blood Reacts to Lost Nutrients

-Your blood needs the liquid that your bladder has pulled out of it.
-That liquid is called plasma, and there needs to be a balance of red blood cells and plasma for everything to flow smoothly.
+Your blood needs that liquid your bladder pulled out.
+That liquid’s called plasma.
+You need a good balance between red blood cells and plasma to keep blood flowing smoothly.
 Going back to childhood memories, the lazy river at the water park is like your body’s vascular system.
 People floating in their inner tubes are blood platelets (and white blood cells and many other things in the blood) and the water is the plasma that keeps everything flowing.
 If the park were to divert the water from the lazy river to the bathrooms, then people in their inner tubes start to scrape against the walls more, they start dragging on the bottom of the pool, and they become clogged.

 Add to that mix extra ketones, or acids.
-The acids make the red blood cells more sticky and your blood becomes somewhat toxic, so it’s delivering less oxygen and nutrients and more acid to your kidney and other parts of your body.
+The acids make your red blood cells stickier and your blood becomes somewhat toxic.
+Then, it delivers less oxygen and fewer nutrients.
+Finally, it delivers more acid to your kidneys and other body parts.

 When your red blood cells stick together, that’s called a blood clot.
-And a blood clot can cause a heart attack or stroke.
+And blood clots can cause an Invokana heart attack or stroke.

 The manufacturer did not provide information to doctors or consumers that taking Invokana could cause a heart attack or other life-threatening side effects.
 If you or your loved one suffered a heart attack while taking Invokana, you may be entitled to financial compensation for medical bills as well as pain and suffering.
-Learn more about how making an Invokana injury claim could help you.
-Then get a free, two-minute evaluation today to see if you may qualify for a no-obligation consultation with an attorney.
+Get your free, two-minute evaluation today to see if you may qualify for a no-obligation consultation with an attorney.